-This is Bowens crypto knowledge base and it contains links to everything I have discovered and learnt about Crypto over the past 6 months.
+This is Bowens crypto knowledge base and it contains links to everything I have discovered and learnt about Crypto over the past year.
 Getting into crypto is not just signing up to an exchange and buying some coins.
-There are dozens of moving parts and a helluva lot to learning.
+There are dozens of moving parts and a helluva lot to learn.

 Obviously over time the more I’ve researched crypto, the more interested I have become in other real world solution coins (there are a dozen or so coins that will make our lives better) and I am trying to hold them as well, because I am all in favour for disruption and competition in the world today, tomorrow and in the future.
 Ripple, Ethereum, Litecoin, NEO, Cardano, Stratis, Lisk, Stellar are just a few that I presently hold.